Greater-London-Authority/highstreets/README.md

 ## Roadmap
 [(Back to top)](#demo-preview)

-- [ ] Add pipeline to produce yoy data from raw data
+- [ ] Make ordered profile plots for 2020, 2021, full period, sorted by intial hit and fit slope
+- [ ] Quantify/visualisse/describe relationship between 2020 and 2021 parameters
 - [ ] Add scripts to produce figures of all HSs w fits
-- [ ] Add scripts to produce grouped means by year for different groupings
 - [ ] Add script comparing results of different clustering approaches (k-means on full time series, k-means on fit parameters, k-means with DTW, hierarchical clustering)
+- [ ] Produce figure showing progressive cluster breakdowns using hierarchical clustering
+- [ ] Begin building regression models to see what features can predict differences in recovery profile.
+- [ ] Produce analyses to understand sources of higher noise in some highstreets and not others.
+- [ ] Add pipeline to produce yoy data from raw data